UploanPH/unleash/docs/api/admin/metrics-api.md

 title: /api/admin/metrics
 ---

+> In order to access the admin api endpoints you need to identify yourself.
+If you are using the `unsecure` authententication method, you may use [basic authenticaion](https://en.wikipedia.org/wiki/Basic_access_authentication) to ientify yourself.

 # This document describes the metrics endpoint for admin ui

 ### Seen-toggles

 `GET http://unleash.host.com/api/admin/seen-toggles`

-This enpoints returns a list of applications and what toogles unleash has seend for each application.
-It will only guarantee toggles reported by client applications within the last hour, but will in most cases remember seen-toggles for applications longer
+This enpoints returns a list of applications and what toogles unleash has seen for each application.
+It will only guarantee toggles reported by client applications within the last hour, but will in most cases remember seen toggles for applications longer.

 **Example response:**